demarchidaniele/uWSPRBeacon/README.md

   D4

-  D5  Serial Rx - GPS-Tx (Needed by the serial lib but not used)
+  D5  Serial Tx -> GPS-Rx (Needed by the serial lib but not used)

   D6  DDS9851 Data